 Prevent Falls in the Home

-Edited by Jonathan, Robbi, Lynn, Graeme and 1 other
+Edited by Jonathan, Robbi, Lynn, Graeme

 Falls in the home by any member of the household can be scary.
 Fortunately, they can be prevented or minimized by instituting a number of safety precautions and modifications in the house.
 In the case of the elderly, keeping physically fit is a big plus for them in preventing falls.
 It does help that the internal design and traffic flow inside and outside the house are carefully planned.
 The extreme ages, meaning the babies and the elderly, are the most prone to domestic accidents such as falls.
 Read on.